 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Geodes are highly valued for their content and appearance.
-The most valuable geodes are those that contain perfectly formed flawless crystals of amethyst, celestine, calcite, or other rare minerals.
-Geodes are worth from $2-5 for common specimens and up to several thousand for exceptional several meters.
+The most valuable geodes contain perfectly formed flawless crystals of amethyst, celestine, calcite, or other rare minerals.
+They are worth $2-5 for common specimens and up to several thousand for exceptional meters.

 What are Geodes Worth?